-64 Ameren assigns load profile classifications at the service point level and only to points of service that are metered.
+64 Ameren Illinois assigns load profile classifications at the service point level and only to points of service that are metered.
 The classifications are as follows: DS1 - Residential, DS2 - Non-Time of Use Commercial & Industrial with demands less than 150 kW, DS3 - Time of Use Commercial & Industrial with demands between 150 kW and 1,000 kW, DS4 - Time of Use Commercial & Industrial with demands above 1,000 kW, and DS5 - Lighting.
-The DS3 and DS4 classes are fully competitive meaning customers in these classes must receive supply from ARES or Ameren real time pricing.
-Customers in the DS1, DS2 and DS5 classes are eligible to take fixed-price service from Ameren or an ARES.
-The percentage of the customers in these classes forecasted to take fixed-price service from Ameren are included in the "Retained eligible retail customers" category in Figure 3-1 and the percentage of those customers that are forecasted to switch to ARES are included in the "Eligible small and lighting customers not retained" category.
+The DS3 and DS4 classes are fully competitive meaning customers in these classes must receive supply from ARES or Ameren Illinois real time pricing.
+Customers in the DS1, DS2 and DS5 classes are eligible to take fixed-price service from Ameren Illinois or an ARES.
+The percentage of the customers' networks of the percentage of the customers' networks of the percentage of the service from Ameren Illinois are included in the "Retained eligible retail customers" category in Figure 3-1 and the percentage of those customers that are forecasted to switch to ARES are included in the "Eligible small and lighting customers not retained" category.